HenrikWendt/Selenium-Schedule-booker/README.md

 # Basic-Selenium-Bot
-A Selenium bot built to booking locations.
+A Selenium bot built to book rooms at campus.
-Testing a commit.